0xyd/g0vhs/README.md

-# g0vOnion
+# g0vhs
-Provided for people whose privacy are first priority
+g0vhs is a dark network of g0v community and it is provided for people who take their privacy as first priority.